Memphis, Tennessee: Cultural events

 One of the largest celebrations of the city is Memphis in May.
 The month-long series of events promotes Memphis's heritage and outreach of its people far beyond the city's borders.
 The four main events are the Beale Street Music Festival, International Week, The World Championship Barbecue Cooking Contest, and the Great River Run.
 The World Championship Barbecue Cooking Contest is the largest pork barbecue-cooking contest in the world.

-In April, downtown Memphis celebrates "Africa in April Cultural Awareness Festival", or simply Africa in April.
+In April, downtown Memphis celebrates the "Africa in April Cultural Awareness Festival," or simply Africa in April.
 The festival was designed to celebrate the arts, history, culture, and diversity of the African diaspora.
 Africa in April is a three-day festival with vendors' markets, fashion showcases, blues showcases, and an international diversity parade.

 During late May-early June, Memphis is home to the Memphis Italian Festival at Marquette Park.
 The 2019 festival will be its 30th and has hosted musical acts, local artisans, and Italian cooking competitions.
-It also presents chef demonstrations, the Coors Light Competitive Bocce Tournament, the Galtelli Cup Recreational Bocce Tournament, a volleyball tournament, and pizza tossing demonstrations.
+It also presents chef demonstrations, the Coors Light Competitive Bocce Tournament, the Galtelli Cup Recreational Bocce Tournament, a volleyball tournament, and pizza-tossing demonstrations.
 This festival was started by Holy Rosary School and Parish and began inside the School parking lot in 1989.
 The Memphis Italian Festival is run almost completely by former and current Holy Rosary School and Church members and begins with a 5K run each year.

 Carnival Memphis, formerly known as the Memphis Cotton Carnival, is an annual series of parties and festivities in June that salutes various aspects of Memphis and its industries.
 An annual King and Queen of Carnival are secretly selected to reign over Carnival activities.
 From 1935 to 1982, the African-American community staged the Cotton Makers Jubilee; it has merged with Carnival Memphis.